arangodb/docs/3.11/data-modeling-collections-collection-methods.md

     Not used for other key generator types.

 - `schema` (optional, default: `null`):
-  Object that specifies the collection level document schema for documents.
+  An object that specifies the collection-level document schema for documents.
   The attribute keys `rule`, `level` and `message` must follow the rules documented in [Document Schema Validation](document-schema-validation.html)